What are the four main financial markets?

 TWO GENERAL TYPES OF FUTURES CONTRACTS

-1. FINANCIAL FUTURES: interest rate contracts (T-bonds, fed funds, Eurodollar, etc.) to manage interest rate risk, stock index contracts (SP500 Index, DJIA) to hedge stock price declines (portfolio insurance), currency contracts (Euro, Yen, SF, etc.) to hedge ex-rate risk.
-See WSJ handout.
+1. FINANCIAL FUTURES: interest rate contracts (T-bonds, fed funds, Eurodollar, etc.) to manage interest rate risk, stock index contracts (SP500 Index, DJIA) to hedge stock price declines (portfolio insurance), currency contracts (DM, Yen, SF, etc.) to hedge ex-rate risk.
+See pages 344-345 for a list of financial futures contracts and WSJ handout.

 2. COMMODITY FUTURES: grains (corn, oats, soybeans, wheat, barley), metals (copper, gold, silver, platinum), livestock (hogs, cattle, pork bellies), foods and fibers (sugar, coffee, cotton, orange juice, rice), petroleum (crude oil, natural gas, heating oil, gasoline, propane), miscellaneous (lumber, seafood, electricity).
 These contracts allow participants to hedge against commodity price risk.